mkarten/GoSeC/README.md

     - Proper certificate revocation (CRL/OCSP),
     - Logging, auditing, etc.
 - Protect your Shamir share files according to your organization’s security policies.

-first version of gui and cli for gosec 1.0.0